TyrfingMjolnir/Presentation/test.md

 Pros: Will not touch values for keys not mentioned in payload

-^^ Pros and cons when comparing PATCH and PUT
+^^ Pros and cons when comparing PATCH to PUT

 #### query